Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS and Refind.md

-- This guide is based
+- This guide is based on this \lemmy.ml post which is also heavily based on a blog post